wickham/projectInventory_working/README.md

 -Text is padded to display symmetrically and can be changed (default is 13 characters)

 *Program:
-[WORK IN PROGRESS]		-Adjust how Table titles search and index (dont reference
+[DONE]					-Adjust how Table titles search and index (dont reference
 						arrays, search by title name)
 [NEED]					-Track order age